mogest/action_component/README.md

 ## More documentation to come

 ActionComponent is new.
-It works just fine, but at the moment if you need more information than is given above, please dive into the (very small) codebase to learn more.
+It works just fine, but at the moment if you need more information than is given above, please dive into the (small) codebase to learn more.

 ## Contributing